gorgexec/MvvmCore/README.md

     }
 }
 ```

+### Fragment

+### ViewModel
 That's it.
 And nothing about ViewModelFactory, ViewModelProvider, Dagger2 MultiBindingModules, DataBindingUtil and other stuff concerning ViewModel creation and databinding.
 All under the hood!

+For example, in order to create an Activity with ViewModel injected and bound to the layout the code should be like the following:

 ## Features
 * ViewModel automated instantiation through Dagger2 out of the box.